Live classes for preschool through grade 10

 Academic & Special Classes

-Grade 2 classes meet 5 days a week for students in our online classrooms.
-Students receive academic instruction in English, Math, Science and Social Studies.
-Special subject instruction includes Quran, Arabic, Islamic Studies and STEAM.
+Grade 2 classes meet 5 days a week, Sunday-Thursday, for students in our online classrooms.
+Students receive academic instruction in English, Math, Science, Social Studies, Arabic, ICT/Coding and Physical Education (PE).
+Students are supported with learning that deepens their understanding of reading, writing and grade level concepts.
+Reading and writing support is emphasized to ensure students are on track.
+Special subject instruction includes Quran and Islamic Studies for further enrichment.

 The Core Knowledge Sequence explicitly addresses important grade level skills in various subjects—for example, in language arts, decoding, handwriting, spelling, and written composition; in geography, spatial sense; or in math, estimating sums and differences, or converting common fractions to decimals and place value.
 Students are often assigned grade level projects in math, science, and social studies.